HomeNewsBreachesAbout

 DataBreach.com Team · January 12th 2025, 7:00 pm EST

-The dataset gained further notoriety when it was utilized by the open-source intelligence platform illicit.services, which allowed users to search for compromised personal information.
-Although the platform was shut down in July 2023 due to concerns over misuse, it was briefly reactivated in September 2023, coinciding with the public release of the Naz.API dataset.
+The dataset gained additional notoriety through its apparent use by illicit.services, an open-source intelligence platform that allowed users to search exposed personal information.
+Although the service had been shut down in July 2023 amid misuse concerns, it briefly resurfaced in September 2023 around the same time Naz.API became publicly available.